isaacrosdail/project-vesper/PROJECT_LOG.md

 	1E.
 Adjust populateModalFields:
 		1. If input.type is number, round if the field's 'step' value is 1/none, otherwise use Decimal format
 		2. Special handling so entry_date field's date is extracted from started_at for edits

+## [Sun 19.10.25]
+**Log:**
+1. Misc:
+	- Tweaked canvas JS to include "margins" - feels more natural/sensible now that canvas is "baked into" greeting-card
+	- Tweaked markup/css too to condense the greeting-card into one thing instead of two grid cells/columns

+## [Sat 11.10.25]
+**Log:**
+1. Make similar Task progress bar for current day
+2. Expand habit progress logic to per-habit as well

+To do #2, we need to address an issue: generic PATCH doesn't know to run calculate_tasks_percentage.
+To fix this we can use a post-PATCH hook that runs the calculate_tasks_percentage function intelligently

+3. Consists of 3 overall pieces:
+	1. Central registry & decorator in app/shared/hooks.py
+		- Global dict PATCH_HOOKS = {} mapping subtype -> hook function
+		- Simple decorator @register_patch_hook('tasks') that auto-registers functions into the dict
+	2. Module Service - Actual hook logic
+		@register_patch_hook('tasks')
+		def tasks_patch_hook(item, data, session, current_user):
+		...service to calculate_tasks_percentage...
+		return {"progress": progress}
+	3. Generic Patch Route - Dispatch to Hook if exists
+		- In generic_routes.py, we modify the PATCH handler to have: hook = PATCH_HOOKS.get(subtype)
+		if hook:
+			extra_data = hook(item, data, session, current_user)
+			response_data |= extra_data   # merge onto normal dict

 ## [Fri 10.10.25]
 **Log:**